 An extension of the day treatment program may take the form of aftercare treatment, in which a participant in a day treatment program may still have access to the program’s support system when they return home in the evening if such an arrangement is deemed necessary.

-12-step programs were originally developed by Alcoholics Anonymous, and many other types of treatment programs have adopted their own variations, including Cocaine Anonymous, Crystal Meth Anonymous, Food Addicts in Recovery Anonymous, and Co-Sex and Love Addicts Anonymous.
+12-step programs were initially developed by Alcoholics Anonymous, and many other types of treatment programs have adopted their variations, including Cocaine Anonymous, Crystal Meth Anonymous, Food Addicts in Recovery Anonymous, and Co-Sex and Love Addicts Anonymous.

 Generally speaking, the more intense the addiction is and the longer that it has been going on, the longer and more involved in the program will have to be.
 No matter whether the program is several weeks long or even more than a year long, it is essential that there is sufficient long-term followup care provided to the participants after they have moved on.
 The goal of the program is to facilitate a healthier lifestyle in general, so the support cannot end as soon as they walk out of the door.

-Even though medical and healthcare professionals may not have yet discovered a foolproof cure for all types of drug addiction, each and every one of them will always agree on at least one thing: there is absolutely no type of drug rehabilitation program that can meet every single rehabilitation need of everyone struggling through a difficult addiction.
-The most important task of medical professionals caring for drug addiction sufferers will be to figure out what their specific, unique needs are for achieving catharsis.
+Even though medical and healthcare professionals may not have yet discovered a foolproof cure for all types of drug addiction, each and every one of them will always agree on at least one thing: there is absolutely no kind of drug rehabilitation program that can meet every single recovery need of everyone struggling through a severe addiction.
+The most important task of medical professionals caring for substance abuse sufferers will be to figure out what their specific, unique needs are for achieving catharsis.